 - Loss of identity: It’s important not to outsource the aspects of your brand that set you apart from your competition.
 This could see you losing part of your brand’s identity.

 - Higher costs: Outsourcing expertise such as IT support and accounting may cost more per hour than hiring a full-time employee.
 Small businesses that only need a few hours here and there will likely save in the long run but as you grow, it’s important to reassess your ROI.

 As you can see, outsourcing and supply chain partnerships can come in all sorts of different guises.
 While some of them border on the transactional, others are fully-fledged strategic partnerships that involve both brands working together to receive a similar level of benefit.

 Have you been inspired by any of our outsourcing examples?
 If so, why not start the hunt for your own outsourcing partners?
-Simply sign up with Breezy and we’ll recommend hundreds of potential partners that could be the perfect fit for your brand.
-Good luck!
+Simply book a demo with Breezy to see how our partner search engine can recommend hundreds of potential partners that could be the perfect fit for your brand.